samora/samora.github.io/content/posts/ghana-ecommerce-problem/index.md

 the market.

 Our goal is to empower a new breed of merchants that will create jobs and wealth that will benefit society at large.
-Our delivery service is currently limited to Accra, but we will be expanding it to Kumasi then Takoraki soon.
+Our delivery service is currently limited to Accra, but we will be expanding it to Kumasi then Takoradi soon.

 The company is Nuanom (means "brethren").
 Our app is a few days away from getting listed on app store.